 - Tap beers

-For the wine, you can choose from 5 oz, 8oz, and bottles, and they do offer reserve wines.
+You can choose from 5 oz, 8oz, and bottles for the wine, and they do offer reserve wines.

-They also offer wine on tap which isn’t a common thing you often see, especially around Milwaukee where all taps seem to be filled with beer.
+They also offer wine on tap, which isn’t a common thing you often see, especially around Milwaukee, where all fixtures seem to be filled with beer.

-The cocktails are always my first look at how a restaurant is going to shake out in terms of quality level.
-If they put the time into their cocktails then you know they are going to take even more time into the food.
+The cocktails are always my first look at how a restaurant will shake out in terms of quality level.
+If they put the time into their cocktails, you know they will take even more time into the food.

-Cocktails only run $12 which means you can get one or two and try a few different flavors.
-Between me and my significant other, we tried four different ones and they were all amazing.
-I recommend the Third Ward which is the classic take on Manhattans.
+Cocktails only run $12, which means you can get one or two and try a few different flavors.
+Between me and my significant other, we tried four different ones, and they were all fantastic.
+I recommend the Third Ward, which is the classic take on Manhattans.

-Onesto offers some made from scratch Italian food – it is in fact Italian for “honest,”.
+Onesto offers some made from scratch Italian food – it is Italian for “honest.”
 They make all of their pasta daily and offer gluten-free options as well as vegetarian options.
 Those with seed or nut allergies can eat here without fear because they label everything!